ZARATHUSTRA in a nutshell

 The success of the project will result in the first working theory of electromagnetic heating and anomalous transport in Electrodeless Plasma Thrusters, which may also be of application to other electric propulsion systems and in the field of nuclear fusion by magnetic confinement.

-The project will also test the first prototype of a Magnetic Arch thruster, identifying its potential advantages with respect to existing devices and defining the roadmap for its development.
+The project will also test the first prototype of a Magnetic Arch topology for plasma acceleration, identifying its potential advantages with respect to existing devices and defining the roadmap for its development.
 International cooperation will be an essential piece in this adventure.

 The novel EM-kinetic algorithms developed in the project as part of the research methods represent a new approach to solve complex plasma problems via simulation and may have spin-offs in many related fields.